jhausserlab/HiFiAlignmentTool/README.md

 ## Getting started

-Download the folder from Github and from the **terminal**, access that folder.
+Download the folder from Github.

+From the **terminal**, access that folder using **cd** to arrive to that file path, as it will be used as the working directory.

-To install the required librairies for the code, you can run:
+To install the required librairies for the code, you can run in the terminal in that folder:

 ```
 python3 installLib.py